deschena/roadSegmentation/README.md

 # ML-Project-2: Road Segmentation
+*This project was realized during the Machine Learning class at EPFL (CS-433).
+The goal was to perform semantic segmentation on aerial images to classify road and background pixels*

-*In case this project was helpful to you, leaving a star is very appreciated.
+*In case this repo was helpful to you, leaving a star is much appreciated.
 Thanks*

 #### Final results
 * F1 score: 0.907